NEXT plc – Annual report – 31 January 2026

 - The Group’s corporate broker provides written feedback on market reaction and investor views after full and half year results announcements and investor roadshows.

-- Reports from the Chairman and other non-executive directors who have direct dialogue with shareholders.
+- Reports from the Chairman, executive directors and non-executive directors who have direct dialogue with shareholders.

 - Analyst/broker reports and views.